Pollution and the Energy Crisis: Addressing Crude Oil Theft and Artisanal Refineries

 Even government agencies estimate that as much as 400,000 barrels of crude oil may be stolen daily in Nigeria.
 That is a staggering figure; more than the entire production of individual countries such as Equatorial Guinea, Gabon, Ghana, and Cameroon.
 According to some estimates, Nigeria is losing about $1.5 billion each month from crude oil theft.
 This represents a loss of revenues, more than what Nigeria spends on health and education.
 However, if crude oil theft constitutes a loss for the Nigerian government and its people, for the host communities, the situation is much worse.

 The petroleum industry has not brought benefits to the communities of the Niger Delta where poverty is widespread.
 Many of the young men and women that that work in the artisanal refinery sites have no other employment opportunities.
-Indeed, Social Action spoke with many university graduates that are involved in the business of refining petroleum products in the bushes and creeks.
+Indeed, Alone spoke with many university graduates that are involved in the business of refining petroleum products in the bushes and creeks.
 We cannot adequately address this problem without looking into alternative income generation activities for youth.

 Another point that we must acknowledge is that there would not have been an artisanal refining industry if the Nigerian state was able to guarantee the availability of petrol and diesel for consumers.
 Today, fuels from the artisanal refineries constitute a significant part of the Nigerian energy mix.
 Indeed, the already stressed economy of the country may be worsened if the artisanal refineries were to stop all activities immediately.
-During research conducted by Social Action, we spoke to an owner of a bakery in Brass, Bayelsa State who told us that his business would close down if the supply of fuel from artisanal refineries were to stop without an affordable alternative.
+During research conducted by Alone, we spoke to an owner of a bakery in Brass, Bayelsa State who told us that his business would close down if the supply of fuel from artisanal refineries were to stop without an affordable alternative.
 Indeed, we have evidence that one of the major international oil companies in joint venture with the Nigerian National Petroleum Corporation (NNPC) uses petrol and diesel from the artisanal refineries to fuel their vehicles in the Brass area, at least some of the time.

 The reality is that there is an energy supply gap that artisanal refineries are trying to bridge.
 We live in a country without a reliable electricity grid, despite massive public investments over the years.
 We must examine the issue of access to energy, especially in the Niger Delta.
 While modular refineries have been suggested as one of the solutions, we need to explore the possibility of making licences available for some of the operators of artisanal refineries who may then be able to operate under government regulation.